StephanOrgiazzi/convertav1/README.md

 ## convert-av1 (Bun/TypeScript CLI)

 Converts a video to AV1 with maximum visual fidelity while achieving roughly 50% of its original file size.
-Preserves audio, subtitles, and the embedded thumbnail if present, falling back to generating a thumbnail if missing.
-Uses NVIDIA NVENC AV1 when available (RTX 40-series), otherwise libaom-av1 with quality-optimized settings.
+Preserves audio, subtitles, and generates a thumbnail from the video.
+Uses NVIDIA NVENC AV1 when available (RTX 40-series), otherwise libsvtav1 with quality-optimized settings.

 Easy to use!
 Just drag and drop your file in the app and press Enter!

-## Screenshot

 ![convert-av1 in action](assets/screen.jpg)